danielwestendorf/breezy-pdf-lite/README.md

 A quick to stand up HTML to PDF service powered by headless Google Chrome.
 Deploy with one click and start generating PDF's from your web application or command line.

-### Looking for something more robust?
-BreezyPDF Lite was extracted from [BreezyPDF](https://breezypdf.com) as a light weight alternative for new apps.
-As your software grows, a 1:1 server instance/render ratio will become slow and limiting.

-See [BreezyPDF.com](https://breezypdf.com) for Hosted and Enterprise versions which prioritize performance, redundancy, and usability.

 ### Getting Started

 ##### 1. Submit HTML to be converted